slemire/slemire.github.io/_posts/2019-08-31-htb-writeup-onetwoseven.md

     (ALL : ALL) NOPASSWD: /usr/bin/apt-get update, /usr/bin/apt-get upgrade
 ```

 The box is running Devuan Linux, a Linux distro for hipsters who don't like systemd.
-Interestingly, there's two different apt sources configured:
+Interestingly, there are two different apt sources configured:

 ```
 www-admin-data@onetwoseven:/$ ls -l /etc/apt/sources.list.d